 Through this program we: plan to engage and hope to support a more diverse range of dance artists, communicate and deliver elements of the program bi-lingually, increase our support for and connection with artists across Wales and make what we offer more accessible.

 Groundwork’s mission is to support, nourish and connect independent dance artists across

 Our vision is to enable a community of diverse dancers, movers and makers to fulfil their artistic potential.
 We offer development opportunities and artistic encounters, including classes, workshops, discussion events, residencies, mentoring and sharing of practice.

-Groundwork Pro would like to extend a heartfelt thank you to those that supported this pilot programme.
+Groundwork Pro would like to extend a heartfelt thank you to those that supported the programme across the years.
 Arts Council of Wales, Creu Cymru, Coreo Cymru, Chapter, Proper Design, Rubicon, National Dance Company of Wales, Cardiff Met, National Theatre Wales, University South Wales Cardiff Dance Festival & Ty Cerdd.